erutan/sierra-conditions/content/conditions/breaking.md

 Private campgrounds are allowed to open, and short term lodging is open aside from in Mammoth Lakes, which are scheduled to open up in mid-late June.

-The troutfitter has [some good information](https://thetroutfitter.com/fish-report) on general eastside covid conditions.
+The Troutfitter has [some good information](https://thetroutfitter.com/fish-report) on general eastside Covid conditions.
 Not the most legible photo, but [here's a list of open campgrounds as of 6/2](https://thetroutfitter.com/assets/content/images/FishReport/CustomerImages/91840.jpg).

 [Mono County Covid-19 Site](https://coronavirus.monocounty.ca.gov/)